Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

     Introduced for security reasons, the dialog requests user consent before sending.
     Additional advantages: The user can also change the subject line or write a simple text message.

+### - One Time setup of Default Sender and Default Receiver Address

+### - usable inside of scripts (timed backups,...) but a secure way

 ### - Sender email address is stored in secure encrypted PKCS#12 database

 ### - Recipient email address is stored in secure encrypted PKCS#12 database

-### - One Time setup of Sender and Receiver Address

-### - Files added to the local "Outgoing Things" Desktop link folder are sent after user consent to a predefined recipient via Gmail.

-### - Generates at setup time internal Mail Folder Names using UUIDs for additional abuse prevention (application decides the real folder name).
+### - Generates at setup time internal Mail Folder Names using UUIDs.

-### - Uses the generated UUID in both the client name and email metadata for additional verifiability
+### - Uses the generated UUID in both the internal client name and default email metadata for additional verifiability

-### - Moves sent files to a "Sent Things" Desktop link folder for archiving.
+### - Writes links of sent files to a "Sent Things" Desktop link folder and stores them with a timestamp name.

+### - Writes links of not sent files to a "Not Sent Things" Desktop link folder and stores them with a timestamp name.